coinvista/coinvista/README.md

 1. Add backround information for the remaining 99 coins/tokens.
 2. Add ether and eos as currency options
 3. Add the option to view just token, coins, or mineable coins/tokens
-4. add treemap for currency exchanges
+4. Add treemap for currency exchanges
-5. make clicking and tooltip mobile friendly
+5. Make clicking and tooltip mobile friendly
 6. Improve the UI, making it a more prettier and slick one page scroller.
 7. Upgrade the code to use d3plus ver 2.
-7. use an api with more information, which requires using a server side language, which github pages does not host, so recode and host somewhere else.
+8. use an api with more information, which requires using a server side language, which github pages does not host, so recode and host somewhere else.

 Pictures